Alex Jones, Farmstand Product Manager

 Anne came to Fair Food in February 2013 as the Farmstand Operations Manager.
 Originally from South Jersey, Anne has a passion for fresh, local food.
 She has a degree in Graphic Design and more then 5 years experience in retail management.
 You can often find her paper crafting or sewing in her spare time.
 She also enjoys gardening and growing her own food during the spring and summer months, and she’s got a serious soft spot for all animals, especially her two cats and bunny.

 Annemarie Vaeni, Programs Coordinator

 Peggy joined the Fair Food Farmstand staff in the summer of 2011.
-She is a writer, editor, recipe developer, gardener, and produce peddler (among other things).
-After an 8-year stint in the publishing industry of New York City (where she specialized mainly in editing cookbooks and other illustrated lifestyle titles), Peggy quit the corporate life in spring 2011 to return to her Pennsylvanian roots, be closer to family, and pursue a freelance career.
-When she’s not at the Farmstand, you’ll often find her tucked away in the back corners of local cafés, armed with post-it notes, multicolored pens, and whiteout—making the world a little more grammatical.
-On her blog, www.anunstilllife.com, she shares seasonal recipes, inspirations, and thoughts about life.
+She is an editor, writer, recipe developer, gardener, and produce peddler (among other things).
+After an 8-year stint in the NYC publishing industry, Peggy quit the corporate life in 2011 to return to her Pennsylvanian roots, be closer to family, and pursue a freelance career.
+When she’s not at the Farmstand, you’ll often find her tucked away in the back corners of local cafés, editing cookbooks or writing copy for local businesses and publications.
+She is also the author of the blog ThursdayNightPizza.com, where she shares weekly pizza recipes based on whole, seasonal ingredients.

 Zachary Rawe, Double Dollars and Farmstand Associate